Winnie the Pooh and the Blustery Day: Plot

-In the flood, Piglet is washed away from his home in a floating chair, but not before he manages to write a message in a bottle for help.
-Pooh manages to escape to higher ground with ten honey pots, only to also be washed away by the rising waters.
-Kanga, Roo, Rabbit, and Tigger gather at Christopher Robin's house, the only place in the Hundred Acre Wood that isn't flooded, while Eeyore continues house hunting for Owl.
-Roo finds Piglet's bottle, and Owl flies off to tell Piglet that help is on the way.
+In the flood, Piglet is washed away from his home on a floating chair, but not before he manages to write a message in a bottle for help.
+Meanwhile, Pooh manages to escape to higher ground with ten honey pots, only to also be washed away by the rising waters.
+The rest of the Hundred Acre Wood's populace gathers at Christopher Robin's house, the only place in the Wood that isn't flooded, except for Eeyore, who has refused to give up house hunting for Owl.
+The group soon discover Piglet's bottle, and Owl flies off to tell Piglet that help is on the way.

-Owl eventually finds Piglet as well as Pooh, but before he can inform them of the impending rescue – and tell another boring story – a waterfall threatens to carry them all over the side.
-Pooh switches places with Piglet as they take the plunge, and the waterfall washes them right into Christopher Robin's yard.
-Thinking that Pooh has rescued Piglet, Christopher Robin tells Pooh he is a hero.
-Once the flood has subsided, Christopher Robin throws a party for Pooh, where Eeyore announces he has found a new home for Owl.
-He leads everyone to his discovery which, known to everyone except Owl and Eeyore, is Piglet's house.
-Piglet generously lets Owl have his home, despite having nowhere else to live himself.
-Pooh then invites Piglet to move into his home, which Piglet happily accepts, and at Pooh's request, Christopher Robin declares the occasion a "two hero party".
+Owl eventually finds Piglet and Pooh together.
+While he attempts to ease Piglet's fears with a story, Piglet notices that they are approaching a waterfall.
+Pooh inadvertently switches places with Piglet as they take the plunge, and the waterfall washes them right into Christopher Robin's yard.
+Thinking that Pooh has rescued Piglet, Christopher Robin deems Pooh a hero.
+Once the flood subsides, Christopher Robin throws a party for Pooh, where Eeyore announces that he has found a new home for Owl, which, known to everyone except Owl and Eeyore, is actually Piglet's house.
+Rather than explain the misunderstanding, Piglet generously lets Owl have his home and accepts Pooh's invitation to live with him.
+At Pooh's request, Christopher Robin declares the occasion a "two hero party" in celebration of Pooh's heroism and Piglet's selflessness.